No Datadog MCP available? No problem! Agent-skills × PUP enables AI-powered incident investigation.

 |---|---|

-| dd-pup | Defining authentication and commands in Pup |
+| dd-pup | Authentication and command definitions in Pup |

-| dd-monitors | Manage and mute monitors |
+| dd-monitors | Monitor management and mute |

 | dd-logs | Log Search |

-| dd-apm | APM tracing etc. |
+| dd-apm | APM tracing, etc. |

-| dd-docs | Search the official Datadog documentation |
+| dd-docs | Searching the official Datadog documentation |

-| dd-llmo | LLM Observability related (depending on Datadog MCP Server toolset) |
+| dd-llmo | LLM Observability related (dependent on Datadog MCP Server toolset) |

 How to install agent-skills

-Try using agent-skills from Claude Code
+Trying out agent-skills from Claude Code

 APMでprd環境の◯◯サービスのパフォーマンスをチェック

-First, an overall summary is displayed.
+First, an overall summary will be displayed.

 Actual procedure

-Here we will introduce the steps to actually get it up and running.
+Now, let's go over the steps to actually get it up and running.

-Set the following environment variables in GitHub Secrets:
+Set the following environment variables in GitHub Secrets.

 | Environment variable name | Value to set |